mongodb/docs/source/reference/aggregation.rst

 \* If a date is passed as the first entry in the array, the number will be treated as a number of days and removed from the date, the resulting date is returned.

+.. expression:: $avg

+TODO confirm existence, appears in an example on the wiki

 String Operators
 ~~~~~~~~~~~~~~~~